Field Journal: 2023.02.11

 Read More

-As I am sure many readers are already keenly aware, Headphone Commute is a fabulous online resource of candid words on electronic, experimental and instrumental music that has long been setting the bar to which many independent blogs aspire to including this one.
-In fact, it was my own early encounters with and lessons from…
+As I am sure many readers are already keenly aware, Headphone Commute is a tremendous online resource for electronic, experimental and instrumental music that has long been setting the bar to which many independent blogs aspire to including this one.
+In fact, it was my own early encounters with and lessons from HC that sparked…

 Read More